dolfies/youtube-archive/README.md

 Here is what they all mean:

 #### downloaded.txt
-This is a file meant to be used with `youtube-dl`'s `--download-archive` flag (that's why it has different format than the other files).
+This is a file meant to be used with [`yt-dlp`](https://github.com/yt-dlp/yt-dlp)'s `--download-archive` flag (that's why it has different format than the other files).
-`youtube-dl` uses this file to keep track of already downloaded videos.
+[`yt-dlp`](https://github.com/yt-dlp/yt-dlp) uses this file to keep track of already downloaded videos.
 If it finds a video ID in this file, it doesn't download it.
 This is the most important file to keep up-to-date so we stay organized and don't download the same video multiple times.

 You can use this command to remove the 'youtube' prefix and make it a list of IDs: